2019-2020 CATECHETICAL THEME

 Through the intercession of Mary and Joseph, I pray for the Church, the Bride of Christ, whose mission to build a civilization of love passes through the family.
 Amen.

 Gulf Coast Faith Formation Conference – “Go!
-So That All May Be One” – January 10-12, 2019 – Kenner, LA – The Gulf Coast Faith Formation Conference offers those involved in catechesis and evangelization in the Catholic Church an opportunity to enhance their ministries and to deepen their commitment to Jesus Christ through: Personal and professional development sessions with leaders in evangelization and catechetical ministry; liturgical celebrations and a variety of prayer experiences; formal and informal networking opportunities; and, thought-provoking and inspirational presentations.
+His Vision/Our Call” – January 9-11, 2020 – Kenner, LA – The Gulf Coast Faith Formation Conference offers those involved in catechesis and evangelization in the Catholic Church an opportunity to enhance their ministries and to deepen their commitment to Jesus Christ through: Personal and professional development sessions with leaders in evangelization and catechetical ministry; liturgical celebrations and a variety of prayer experiences; formal and informal networking opportunities; and, thought-provoking and inspirational presentations.
 Visit the website for registration and hotel information.
 Scholarships are available through the Department of Faith Formation to help with registration fees.
 Contact Fran Lavelle for more information.
 601-960-8473

 Letters to a Bishop: The Journey to Confirmation